Deci-AI/super-gradients/documentation/source/PoseEstimation.md

 ### Postprocessing

-Postprocessing refers to a process of transforming model's raw output into a final predictions.
-Postprocessing is also a model-specific and depends on the model's output format.
+Postprocessing refers to a process of transforming the model's raw output into final predictions.
+Postprocessing is also model-specific and depends on the model's output format.
-For `DEKR` model, postprocessing step is implemented in [DEKRPoseEstimationDecodeCallback]((https://docs.deci.ai/super-gradients/docstring/training/utils/#training.utils.pose_estimation.dekr_decode_callbacks.DEKRPoseEstimationDecodeCallback)) class.
+For `DEKR` model, the postprocessing step is implemented in [DEKRPoseEstimationDecodeCallback]((https://docs.deci.ai/super-gradients/docstring/training/utils/#training.utils.pose_estimation.dekr_decode_callbacks.DEKRPoseEstimationDecodeCallback)) class.
-When instantiating the metric, one have to pass postprocessing callback as an argument:
+When instantiating the metric, one has to pass a postprocessing callback as an argument:

 ```yaml
 training_hyperparams: